ginkgo-project/ginkgo/BENCHMARKING.md

 benchmarking suite as well as how to properly setup everything.

 Here is a short description of the content of this file:
+1. Ginkgo setup and best practice guidelines
-1. Installing and using the `ssget` tool to fetch the [SuiteSparse matrices](https://sparse.tamu.edu/).
+2. Installing and using the `ssget` tool to fetch the [SuiteSparse matrices](https://sparse.tamu.edu/).
-2. Benchmarking overview and how to run them in a simple way.
+3. Benchmarking overview and how to run them in a simple way.
-3. How to publish the benchmark results online and use the [Ginkgo Performance Explorer (GPE)](https://ginkgo-project.github.io/gpe/) for performance analysis (optional).
+4. How to publish the benchmark results online and use the [Ginkgo Performance Explorer (GPE)](https://ginkgo-project.github.io/gpe/) for performance analysis (optional).
-4. Using the benchmark suite for performance debugging thanks to the loggers.
+5. Using the benchmark suite for performance debugging thanks to the loggers.
-5. All available benchmark customization options.
+6. All available benchmark customization options.

+### 1: Ginkgo setup and best practice guidelines

+Before benchmarking Ginkgo, make sure that you follow the general guidelines in order to ensure best performance.

+1. The code should be compiled in `Release` mode.
+2. Make sure the machine has no competing jobs.
+On a Linux machine multiple commands can be used, `last` shows the currently opened sessions, `top` or `htop` allows to show the current machine load, and if considering using specific GPUs, `nvidia-smi` or `rocm-smi` can be used to check their load.
+3. By default, Ginkgo's benchmarks will always do at least one warm-up run.
+For better accuracy, every benchmark is also averaged over 10 runs, except for the solver benchmark which are usually fairly long.
+These parameters can be tuned at the command line to either shorten benchmarking time or improve benchmarking accuracy.

+In addition, the following specific options can be considered:
+1. When specifically using the adaptive block jacobi preconditioner,, enable the `GINKGO_JACOBI_FULL_OPTIMIZATIONS` CMake flag.
+Be careful that this will use much more memory and time for the compilation due to compiler performance issues with register optimizations, in particular.
+2. The current benchmarking setup also allows to benchmark only the overhead by using as either (or for all) preconditioner/spmv/solver, the special `overhead` LinOp.
+If your purpose is to check Ginkgo's overhead, make sure to try this mode.

-### 1: Using `ssget` to fetch the matrices
+### 2: Using `ssget` to fetch the matrices

 The benchmark suite tests Ginkgo's performance using the [SuiteSparse matrix collection](https://sparse.tamu.edu/) and artificially generated matrices.
 The